disfear86/mushcloud/README.md

 `pip install -r requirements.txt`

-You will also need a Mysql connector (I used mysqlclient and it works great with Python 3.5) and bootstrap 3 installed.
+You will need a Mysql connector (I used mysqlclient and it works great with Python 3.5) and the bootstrap 3 javascript files added to the [app/static/js](https://github.com/disfear86/mushcloud/tree/master/app/static/js) directory.

 `pip install mysqlclient`